-We recently teamed up with Lex Croucher to raise awareness of conventional period products, that are filled with plastic, and the damage they have on our bodies and our planet, and more shocking facts on femcare.
+We recently teamed up with Lex Croucher to raise awareness of conventional period products; that they’re filled with plastic, the damage they have on our bodies and our planet, and more shocking facts on femcare.

 So many people who have periods are unaware of the harm it has on the most sensitive area of your body, let alone the negative impact that flushing period products has on the environment.

 It’s just one of the reasons why we exist as a brand.
 We are an all-natural, plastic-free, biodegradable period product company, that helps you leave a softer footprint on this earth.

 If you want to find out more about our products, why we exist, and why we’re still campaigning, watch Lex’s full video or read the transcript below.

 This video is sponsored by Natracare.
 But I’ll get back to them later because, first, we’re going to talk about periods.